particuleio/website/content/blog/thanos-monitoring.en.md

 ![](/images/prometheus-thanos/thanos-sidecar-no-background.png)

-Thanos is running alongside prometheus (with a sidecar) and export prometheus metrics every 2h to an object storage.
-This allow prometheus to be *almost* stateless.
-Prometheus is still keeping 2 hours worth of metrics in memory so you might still loose 2 hours worth of metrics in case of outage (this is problem which should be handle by your prometheus setup, with HA/Sharding, and not by Thanos).
+Thanos is running alongside Prometheus (with a sidecar) and export Prometheus metrics every 2h to an object storage.
+This allow Prometheus to be *almost* stateless.
+Prometheus is still keeping 2 hours worth of metrics in memory so you might still loose 2 hours worth of metrics in case of outage (this is problem which should be handle by your Prometheus setup, with HA/Sharding, and not by Thanos).

 [Thanos sidecar](https://thanos.io/tip/components/sidecar.md/) is available out